Drama Club is where the musical goes next.

 Scott Ihrig is a Tony-nominated producer and serial entrepreneur who keeps building his way back to theatre.

-He founded IMC more than twenty years ago and grew it from a startup into a $40 million global experience agency — one of the fastest-growing private companies in the country.
+He founded IMC more than twenty years ago and grew it from a startup into a global experience agency — one of the fastest-growing private companies in the country.

 When he and Shannon Morrison returned to theatre, they found extraordinary writers with nowhere to go — stranded not for lack of talent but for lack of infrastructure.
 They couldn't find an on-ramp that fit the writers they believed in, so they built one.